BattleBots season 10

-The tenth season of the American competitive television series BattleBots premiered on Discovery Channel on December 3, 2020 after being delayed due to the COVID-19 pandemic.
+The tenth season of the American competitive television series BattleBots premiered on Discovery Channel on December 3, 2020, after being delayed due to the COVID-19 pandemic.
 This is the third season of Battlebots to premiere on Discovery Channel and the fifth season since the show was rebooted in 2015.
 The show introduced a new modified logo, with a pair of large red and blue "B"'s, making a "BB" logo atop the term "BATTLEBOTS".
 The subtitle "Fight Night" was used for episodes featuring qualifying rounds.

 MLB/NFL Sportscaster Chris Rose and former UFC fighter Kenny Florian returned to host for this tenth season, (fifth season of the reboot) of the BattleBots competition on Discovery.
 Also, arena announcer Faruq Tauheed, and his unique introductions, returned, as well as pit reporter Jenny Taft.

 Brand new this season are the "box-side suites", where the builders/teams can get a "bots-eye" look at the action.
 They have a chance to "scout or shout" for the rest of the field.

 Pete Abrahamson (a.k.a.
 "Bot-Whisperer") joins as a new team member who started competing in the first BattleBots Competition in 1994 with his famous robot, Ronin.

 Judges

-This season, the judges score on a 11 point scale: 5 points for damage; 3 points for aggression; and 3 points for control.
+This season, the judges score on an 11-point scale: 5 points for damage; 3 points for aggression; and 3 points for control.

 The current judges are: former BattleBots contenders, Derek Young, Lisa Winter, and Jason Bardis.